hernantz/blog/content/its-the-competition-stupid.md

 Moreover, the way representative democracies work today resembles a lot like a winner takes all kind of game.
-Sure you can change it every 2, 4 or 5 years, but what voters end up doing is buying a combo of policies, or giving a blank check to full-time employed senators paid with generous wages to figure out new regulations.
+Sure you can change it every 2, 4 or 5 years, but what voters end up doing is buying a combo of policies, or giving a blank check to full-time employed senators, paid with generous wages, to figure out new regulations.
 You like the minister of education but you dislike the minister of culture?
 Want to keep the economic policies but change the immigration policies?
 You cannot handpick what you want and what you don't want, it's an all-in, pretty much.